orbeon/orbeon-forms-doc/form-runner/api/other/connection-context-api.md

 ### Registering a provider

+The connection context API uses the standard Java [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html) API with a provider name of `org.orbeon.connection.ConnectionContextProvider`.

+The provider must:

+- be a public class
+- have a public no-arguments constructor
+- implement the `ConnectionContextProvider` Java interface

+To enable a provider with Orbeon Forms:

+- create your provider as per the standard Java [`ServiceLoader`](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html)
+- create a JAR file containing the code or your provider
+- place your JAR file under the Orbeon Forms `WEB-INF/lib` directory

+The Orbeon Forms log files will log errors if any when starting if the provider was found but could not be instantiated.

-You implement an instance of the interface above, and register it with Orbeon Forms by adding a file called:
+For example, implement an instance of the interface above, and register it with Orbeon Forms by adding a file called:

 ```
 META-INF/services/org.orbeon.connection.ConnectionContextProvider